 From the Slim Dusty Centre to the beaches of Crescent Head, great golf courses to mouth-watering local produce: the Kempsey region hits all the right notes.

-Sand, surf and sensational food unite at Surf Fuel Cafe, located at Waves Campground in Crescent Head.
+Sand, surf and sensational food unite at Waves Campground in Crescent Head.
 Order your almond latte and bacon-and-egg roll and wander the few steps to the beach to enjoy it with your feet in the sand.
 Everything on the menu here is seasonal: it might include granola with seasonal fruits or roast mushrooms with cashew cheese.
-Come lunchtime, it’s hard to go past the beer-battered flathead and chips.
+Come lunchtime, it’s hard to go past the beer-battered flathead and chips., located at

 Learn about a legend

 Guitarist, producer, singer-songwriter… is there anything country music legend Slim Dusty couldn’t do?
-The late artist’s talent is on display like nowhere else at the Slim Dusty Centre in Kempsey, the town he called home for so many years.
-You don’t have to be a fan of his music to appreciate the impact he had on Australia – he was the first artist in the nation to produce a number one international song (A Pub with No Beer).
+The late artist’s talent is on display like nowhere else at the Kempsey, the town he called home for so many years.
+You don’t have to be a fan of his music to appreciate the impact he had on Australia – he was the first artist in the nation to produce a number one international song (A Pub with No Beer).in

 Nowhere is better than the South West Rocks Country Club if you have a full day to dedicate to sport – think golf (the 18-hole course is reasonably challenging), 10-pin bowling, lawn bowls, croquet and tennis.
 After all that exertion, there are three dining options to choose from, including diner-style deliciousness at Social Alley.

 To market, to market